Foulsham: History

-Foulsham name is of Anglo-Saxon origin and derives from the Old English for Fugol's homestead or village.
+The name Foulsham is of Anglo-Saxon origin.

-Foulsham has been the site of major Bronze Age discoveries including a golden torc ploughed-up in 1846 and a hoard of 141 copper-socketed axeheads, discovered in 1953 and now in the care of Norwich Castle Museum.
+The village has been the site of major Bronze Age discoveries, including a golden torc ploughed-up in 1846 and a hoard of 141 copper-socketed axeheads, discovered in 1953 and now in the care of Norwich Castle Museum.

 In the Domesday Book, Foulsham is listed as a settlement of 103 households in the hundred of Eynesford.
 In 1086, the village was part of the East Anglian estates of King William I. The worth of Foulsham is recorded as two churches, a mill, twelve cattle, four hundred pigs, fifty goats and 13 sesters of honey.

-Old Hall Farm was built in the parish in the Sixteenth Century and was at one time the residence of Maj-Gen. Philip Skippon, a Parliamentarian commander at the Battle of Naseby.
+Old Hall Farm was built in the parish in the 16th-Century and was at one time the residence of Maj-Gen. Philip Skippon, a Parliamentarian commander at the Battle of Naseby.

 In the Seventeenth Century, Foulsham was a thriving market place until a store of gunpowder exploded on the 15 June 1770 which led to a fire that consumed the whole market place.